syncfusion-content/uwp-docs/uwp/DataGrid/Rows.md

 ---
 layout: post
 title: Rows in UWP DataGrid control | Syncfusion
-description: Learn here all about Rows support in Syncfusion UWP DataGrid control, its elements and more.
+description: Learn here all about Rows support in Syncfusion UWP DataGrid (SfDataGrid) control, its elements and more details.
 platform: uwp
 control: SfDataGrid
 documentation: ug